rubyonracetracks/tutorial-rails-rubymn2/03-04-sponsor_create.md

     @sponsor = Sponsor.new
   end
 ```
 * Enter the command "sh testc.sh".
-One test fails, because a missing template stops the process of creating a new sponsor.

-#### Template
-* Enter the command "touch app/views/sponsors/new.html.erb".
-* Enter the command "sh testc.sh".
 All tests should pass.
 * Enter the command "sh git_check.sh".
 All tests should now pass, and there should be no offenses.
 * Enter the following commands: